fido-alliance/fdo-sim/fsim-repository/fdo.csr.md

 * to use object layer security, and
 * to use communication security from the device to the owning Device Management Service and between the owning Device Management Service and the CA/RA.

 This specification utilizes the latter.
-A future version of the specification may introduce the object layer security solution.
+A future version of this specification, or another FSIM, may introduce the object layer security solution.

 A successful response is returned in the fdo.csr.serverkeygen-res in form of a multipart/mixed MIME payload with boundary set to "fdo" containing two parts: one part is the private key and the other part is the certificate.